NiNoKuni: Development

 In February 2019, Warner Bros.
 Japan announced at a press conference that Level-5 was producing an anime film based on Ni no Kuni.
 Yoshiyuki Momose, who provided various storyboards and key animations for many of Studio Ghibli films, as well as serving as an animation director for Dominion of the Dark Djinn and a character designer for Revenant Kingdom, was announced as the main director for the film with OLM, Inc. handling the animation production.
 Level-5's Akihiro Hino, who created and wrote the Ni no Kuni video game series, served as an executive producer, story and screenwriter for the film.

 Casting

 Kento Yamazaki was the first cast member to be announced during the press conference.
 Other cast members were revealed that same month, with Maaya Sakamoto as Saki/Bertha, Mamoru Miyano as Gnauss, Kenjiro Tsuda as Galeroth, Kōichi Yamadera as Barton, and Yuki Kaji as Dandy.
-Mackenryu Arata and Mei Nagano were cast as Haru and Kotona respectively.
+Mackenyu Arata and Mei Nagano were cast as Haru and Kotona respectively.
 Masatō Ibu and Toshiyoshi Muro were later cast as King Astrum and the Old Man.

 Music

 Joe Hisaishi returned to score the music for the film, after composing the music for Dominion of the Dark Djinn, Wrath of the White Witch and Revenant Kingdom.
-The film's theme song is "MOIL", sung by Keina Suda of Porno Graffitti.
+The film's theme song is "MOIL", sung by Keina Suda.